syncfusion/ej2-react-docs/src/documenteditor/document-editor/clipboard.md

 # Clipboard support

-Document editor takes advantage of system clipboard and allows you to copy or move a portion of the document into it in HTML format, so that it can be pasted in any application that supports clipboard.
+Document Editor takes advantage of system clipboard and allows you to copy or move a portion of the document into it in HTML format, so that it can be pasted in any application that supports clipboard.

 ## Copy